Not technically a thyroid problem …

 Then in 2014, I discovered a wonderful book.

 I learned so many things about my condition and autoimmune disorders in general, including the main reason my doctor and I were not able to get my antibodies any lower.
 He had prescribed an iodine supplement.
 Iodine, while great for the thyroid, is terrible for Hashimoto’s Thyroiditis.
 I learned something important then: no doctor knows everything there is to know about a condition.
 YOU must learn to be your own best doctor.
 You have to do the research, get the information you need, and implement it if you want to get well.

 I also discovered that autoimmune diseases (often resulting from infections) can also be caused by allergic reactions in the body – namely food sensitivities.
-I eliminated the most common allergens, gluten, peanuts, milk, and soy and thirty days later I was fifteen pounds lighter.
-Three years gluten-free, my antibodies have now dropped to 157!
-Yes, it takes time to cure a disease like this, but I am well on my way to disposing of a pill I now have to take every day at the exact same time.
+I began by eliminating the most common allergens, gluten, peanuts, milk, and soy and thirty days later I was fifteen pounds lighter.
+My antibody count went down from 695 to around 350.
+I am still experimenting with food allergens and will continue to do so until I find the right cure for me.
+The good news is that my antibody count has remained steady for the past four years.

-Along with the supplements I take daily, avoidance of refined table salt (with added iodine), regular exercise, and eating lots of veggies, I use meditation as another way of bringing my body back into alignment.
+Along with the supplements I take daily, avoidance of refined table salt (due to the added iodine), regular exercise, and eating lots of veggies, I use meditation as another way of bringing my body back into alignment.
 For information on how meditation can help you with any and every medical condition, check out my Dr. Joe Dispenza page.